y3nr1ng/sml/README.md

     10           ! mesh size of each pixel to generate spots
     -----------------------------------------------------------------------

-  - Output files:
+### Output files
 - testimg.tab:
   List of randomly generated positions, width, intensity, and S/N ratio of each spot.

 - testimg.jpg:
   The artificially generated image with spots.

 - testimg.txt:
   The list of (x,y) position and intensity of each pixel of the JPEG image.

-- pclst:
+## pclst
-  - Description:
+### Description
 This code finds the cluster of spots from the data file of spot list, compute the correlation of spot positions of this cluster, and output the cluster information to "xcor.dat".

-  - Input file:
+### Input file
     -----------------------------------------------------------------------
     0000_spot.txt           ! input spot data filename
     0000_Fsts.txt           ! input frame statistics filename